 Presence of other illness

-Certain health conditions and ageing can make you refrain from eating meat.
+Certain health conditions and aging can make you refrain from eating meat.
 Your doctor may also recommend other options asides the consumption of meat.

 Besides, certain patients believe that their ailments are caused by eating meat.
 This can make them or the people close to them have this phobia.